 For most travelers, the best time in the year to get to Alaska and see the Northern Lights would be during the months of October and November in the fall and during March in Spring.

 In this post, I’m going to explain everything you need to know about when to come to Alaska to see the Aurora Borealis and give you some tips about location as well.

-And yes, I did get to see them myself.
+And yes, we did get to see them ourselves.
 In September!
 More on that later.

 First, let’s get you the information you need.

 Why should you try and see the Northern Lights when in Alaska?

 Seeing the Northern Lights should be on everyone’s bucket list.
 For Americans – and visitors to the United States – Alaska is an easy choice when it comes to this particular activity.
 After all, the furthest up north you go, the more likely you are to see the sky lit up with an Aurora Borealis show – and Alaska is as further up north as you can get in the US.

 And trust me, it’s worth making the extra effort and planning your trip according to the best times in which you can view the Northern Lights.
 Once you see them, you’ll be mesmerized.

 We’ve traveled across the US and Canada for a total of a year and a half, visited so many wonderful places and seen so much and yet, seeing the Northern Lights will easily get into our top 3 amazing experiences.
 The four of us standing there, in the cold night, sharing a divine view of fluorescent green flames dancing across the dark sky – that’s something we’ll cherish forever.